-Number Clause Name Requirements GMP 8 Housekeeping, cleaning, sterilization and disinfection The organization shall identify product-specific risks based on a hazard analysis and establish, implement and maintain documented organization, cleaning, sterilization and disinfection procedures.
-In addition, the organization shall also verify that procedures that can minimize product-specific risks are working effectively.
-Cleaning tools, cleaning agents and disinfectants shall be suitable for their intended use and stored appropriately.
+Number Clause Name Requirements GMP 8 Housekeeping, cleaning, sterilization, and disinfection The organization shall identify product-specific risks based on a hazard analysis throughout all processes and stages and establish, implement, and maintain documented organization, cleaning, sterilization, and disinfection procedures.
+In these procedures, the organization shall include steps to verify that product-specific risks have been minimized.
+Cleaning tools, cleaning agents and disinfectants shall be suitable for their intended purpose, clearly identified and stored in areas separated from areas where food is manufactured, packaged, and stored.
 Food safety information on potentially harmful chemicals shall be obtained and confirmed.
 GMP 9 Rework The organization shall control product rework in a traceable manner with minimal food safety risk.
 The food safety risks involved in rework shall be evaluated and included in HACCP flow diagrams.
 Records shall be maintained as evidence of control.
-GMP 10 Patrol and inspection of the site The organization shall establish a patrol plan and regularly inspect the environment, facilities, and process design (people, goods, work flow lines) of the entire site.
+GMP 10 Patrol and inspection of the site The organization shall establish a patrol plan and regularly inspect the environment, facilities, and process design (people, goods, workflow lines) of the entire site.
 Records shall be maintained as evidence of the inspection.
 The patrol plan shall ensure that the workplace is maintained in an appropriate state according to its activities and that food safety is ensured.
-GMP 11 Air and water management The organization shall define the required quality criteria according to the application, and regularly monitor and record the air, high-pressure gas, and water (including ice and steam) used in food production in order to minimize the effect on food safety.
-If water that has been used but is acceptable in contact with food is applied to food production, it shall be controlled to prevent it from being contaminated with dedicated production water.
+GMP 11 Air and water management The organization shall establish application-specific standards and regular monitoring procedures for air, high-pressure gas, and water (including ice and steam) used in food production to minimize impacts on food safety, and the records shall be kept.
+If water not intended for use in food production and water that has been used and is still acceptable in contact with food is applied to food production, it shall be controlled to prevent it from being contaminated with water for food production.